ymzEmre/codecom/README.md

 npm install codecom
 ```

-Import the codecom library into your project's index file.
+Create a new file named `codecom.js` in the root directory of your project and copy the following code into it.

 ```JavaScript
 import codecom from 'codecom'
 ```

-#### or

-Create `codemon.js` file and import the codecom library into it.

 ## Usage

 To test code;

-- Add the // \_start() code to the beginning of where your code's scope start.
+- Add the `// _start()` code to the beginning of where your code's scope start.
-- Add the // \_end() code to the end of where your code's scope end.
+- Add the `// _end()` code to the end of where your code's scope end.

 #### Example